※一部リンクに紹介を含みます

 ipconfig /flushdns

-Restart your PC after running them.
-Then reconnect to Wi-Fi and test browsing.
+Restart your PC after running the commands, then reconnect to Wi-Fi and test the internet again.

 Step 7: Proxy / VPN / Security Software Check (Very Common)